Software Guide16 min read

 1.1 Software Installation

 The executable is ConductVisionUI\bin\ConductVisionUI.
-Double click on the executable to launch the application.
+Double click on the executable.
+The application appears as below:

 The demo version is valid for one month.